Activating the protection service from Azure Information Protection

 For technical support and other questions about the service, see the Support options and community resources information.

-When you have a service plan that includes Azure Rights Management, you might not have to activate the service:
+When you have a service plan that includes Azure Rights Management, you may not have to activate the service:

 If your subscription that includes Azure Rights Management or Azure Information Protection was obtained towards the end of February 2018 or later: The service is automatically activated for you.
 You do not have to activate the service unless you or another global administrator for your organization deactivated Azure Rights Management.

-If neither of the subsequent scenarios apply to you, you must manually activate the protection service.
+If neither of the listed scenarios apply to you, you must manually activate the protection service.

 When the service is activated, all users in your organization can apply information protection to their documents and emails, and all users can open (consume) documents and emails that have been protected by the Azure Rights Management service.
 However, if you prefer, you can restrict who can apply information protection, by using onboarding controls for a phased deployment.
 For more information, see the Configuring onboarding controls for a phased deployment section in this article.

-How to activate or confirm the status of the Azure Rights Management service
+How to activate or confirm the status of the protection service

-Do not activate the Azure Rights Management service if you have Active Directory Rights Management Services (AD RMS) deployed for your organization.
+Do not activate the protection service if you have Active Directory Rights Management Services (AD RMS) deployed for your organization.
 More information

 To use this data protection solution, your organization must have a service plan that includes the Azure Rights Management service from Azure Information Protection.
-Without this, the Azure Rights Management service cannot be activated.
+Without this, the protection service cannot be activated.
 You must have one of the following:

-For instructions how to activate the Rights Management service from your management portal, select whether to use the Microsoft 365 admin center or the Azure portal:
+For instructions how to activate the protection service from your management portal, select whether to use the Microsoft 365 admin center or the Azure portal:

 Microsoft 365 admin center - requires Global Administrator account